mukjos30/Delani-Studio/ReadMe.md

 Josee Mukandayisenga

 ## Description of a Project
-my project  is for helping people to know us and to contact us in case they need help from us
+my project  is for helping people to know us and to contact us in case they need help from us.
 ## Contact us on
 + Email:mukjos30@gmail.com
 + phone:0788978192